Huey Freeman: Robert Jebediah Freeman

 Robert Freeman is the paternal grandfather and legal guardian of Huey and Riley Freeman, who often disagrees with many of Huey's political ideas.
-While in the comic strip, Huey and his grandfather have a much more affable relationship, in the series, they are almost constantly at odds, in part due to his constant favoritism shown to Riley, who supports his grandfather's various crazy schemes.
+While in the comic strip, Huey and his grandfather have a much more affable relationship, in the series, they are almost constantly at odds, in part due to his frequent favoritism shown to Riley, who supports his grandfather's various crazy schemes.
 Huey seems to offer Granddad advice in certain situations, such as during "Granddad's Fight", "The S-Word", and "The Story of Thugnificent," attempts that almost always fall flat.
-Huey often tries to dissuade Robert from his get rich quick schemes and under handed tendencies without much success.
+Huey often tries to dissuade Robert from his get-rich-quick schemes and underhanded tendencies without much success.
+Robert has only ever had to use discipline towards Huey twice in the entire series: in the episode “The Garden Party”, Robert smacks Huey upside the head for “dreaming about telling White folks the truth”, and in the episode “Breaking Grandad”, upon finding out the “wave cream” Huey created was made with explosive chemicals needed for a bomb, Robert attempts to use his belt on Huey, who dodges, causing Riley to be mistakenly hit.